-While it might seem strange, as a Westerner, to see swastikas displayed in a religious context, this makes perfect sense when you learn about the swastika's origin.
-Broadly speaking, it is seen as a symbol of luck in the major Eastern religions of Buddhism, Hinduism and Jainism, to name a few.
-Its name, in fact, derives from the Sanskrit word "svastika," which literally means "auspicious object."
+Broadly speaking, for centuries the swastika is seen as a symbol of luck in the major Eastern religions of Buddhism, Hinduism, and Jainism, to name a few.
+Its name, in fact, derives from the Sanskrit word svastika, which means "auspicious object."

 As far as the meaning of the swastika, there's no clear record, but many historians believe it is a cognate of the more widespread cross symbol and more specifically, the one Pagan religions in the bronze age used.
-Today, of course, the swastika is far removed from both paganism and Christianity, and is found primarily in the Hindu and Buddhist temples of India, Southeast Asia and the Far East.
+Today, of course, the swastika is far removed from both paganism and Christianity and is found primarily in the Hindu and Buddhist temples of South, East, and Southeast Asia.

-Hitler and the Nazis, to be sure, were not the first people in the West to re-appropriate the swastika symbol in modern times.
-Most notably, the swastika had an important in the folklore of Finland, a fact that led the country's air force to adopt it as their symbol in 1918—its use obviously ceased after the end of the Second World War.
-The swastika also featured prominently in the ancient cultures of Latvia, Denmark and even Germany, albeit the ancient Germanic peoples of the Iron Age.
+The swastika had an important role in the folklore of Finland, a fact that led the country's air force to adopt it as their symbol in 1918.
+This use ceased after the end of the Second World War.
+The swastika also featured prominently in the ancient cultures of Latvia, Denmark, and even Germany, specifically the ancient Germanic peoples of the Iron Age.

 On the African Continent